AEB-labs/cruddl/docs/modelling.md

 ### Value objects

 Value objects are treated as atomic values much like scalars are.
-They can not be partially updated but are replaced completely on updates.
+They cannot be partially updated but are replaced completely on updates.
 If you omit fields on update, they are set to `null`.
 This is useful for types like addresses.
 They can also be used within lists.

 ```graphql
 type Address @valueObject {